emberjs/website/source/blog/2015-09-02-ember-data-2-0-released.md

 tags: Recent Posts, Releases
 ---

-Today we are excited to announce the release of Ember Data 2.0, the second stable release since 1.13 that includes significant improvements, cleanup, and cruft removal.
+We are excited to announce the release of Ember Data 2.0, the second stable release since 1.13 that includes significant improvements, cleanup, and cruft removal.